Back to all guides

 Bone folder or ruler edge

-Useful for flattening folds and pressing taped edges without adding shine from your fingers.
+Useful for flattening folds and pressing taped edges without rubbing skin oil or shine into the paper surface.

 Scrap paper for inserts